nhduong1203/DS-Algo-TeachingAssistant/library/Readme.md

 -  ?total_book_borrow: Return the total number of times to borrow books from the library.
 -  ?best_book: Returns the number of borrowings of the most borrowed book.
 -  ?number_user_borrow \<UserID>: Return the number of book that the user borrowed.
 -  ?user_favourite_category \<UserID>: Return the book's category that user borrow most.
 If there is more than 1 category, print it out in lexicographic order on 1 line.
+If the user has never borrowed a book, return 0.
 -  ?total_borrow_period <start-date> <end-date>: Return number of books that have been borrowed between start-date and end-date.